mkillewald/bbslinkwall/README.md

 Version 2.0.0 by k1ds3ns4t10n of -X-caliber BBS on 4 Sep 2019
   - Replaced httpj with http_get to resolve stability issues with the BBS locking up when posting.
   - Resolved issue with token expiring before user typed in their wall post.
+  - Added showStatus, autoRetry, and logErrors as Sysop configurable switches

 Version 1.0.0 written by Link of CheckSum Acknowledged BBS on 3 Feb 2018
   - original version